cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 Next, [sign up for a Bluemix account](https://console.ng.bluemix.net/), if you haven't already.
 Go ahead and do that now.
 Then, [install the Cloud Foundry command line interface](https://www.ng.bluemix.net/docs/#starters/install_cli.html).
 This is the tool that you'll use to deploy to Bluemix.
 Follow the instructions on the Cloud Foundry command line interface installation page to:

-1. Connect to Bluemix using the `cf api` command
+1. Connect to Bluemix using the `cf api` command e.g cf api https://api.ng.bluemix.net
-2. Log in to Bluemix using the `cf login` command
+2. Log in to Bluemix using the `cf login` command e.g. cf login -u john.doe@acme.com -o john.doe@acme.com -s myspace

 #### Deploy